-Their story is one for the books.
+Their Golden Gate Canyon State Park Wedding at Panoroama Point, a Colorado Elopement story is one for the books.
 He was smitten with her she barely noticed him.
 He knew their story was forever together she wasn’t so sure.
-Years later they decided to elope with their family, best friends, two pups and a sweet babe on the way at Panorama Point in Golden Gate Canyon State Park in the beautiful Rocky Mountains of Colorado.
+Years later they decided to elope with their family, best friends, two pups and a sweet babe on the way at Panorama Point.
+Making a beautiful Golden Gate Canyon State Park wedding in the beautiful Rocky Mountains of Colorado.
 I was so honored to be a part of their beautiful story one day in the beginning of Lauren & Trevor’s married lives together!

 I absolutely love this location because its accessible for family members that may be wheelchair bound or unable to walk far.
 Which is a hard one to beat.
 You can hike/OHV/Heli-ride to epic locations here in Colorado but there are few that are a short drive and include a ramp for those disabled individuals.
 Being a business that gives back to couples and people in need we HIGHLY value locations like this.

 I also love that its a bit of a hidden gem.
 SO few people even know about this park, let alone visit it.
 So you can let go of you worries in thinking you’re going to have a bunch of strangers swarming your ceremony site like you may at Rocky Mountain National Park.